Smolensk oblast, Russia (Smolenskaya)

 The capital city of Smolensk oblast: Smolensk.

-Smolensk oblast (also spelled Smolenskaya) is a federal subject of Russia, part of Central Federal District.
-The capital city and administrative center is Smolensk.
-Dnepr is the main river of Smolensk oblast.
+Smolensk Oblast is a federal subject of Russia, part of the Central Federal District.
+Smolensk is the capital city of the region.

 Smolensk oblast flag